Nils Erik Bæhrendtz: Early life

 Nils Erik Bæhrendtz was born in 1916 in Stockholm.
 He was the son of chancery secretary Erik and his wife Ida, born Jacobsson.
 Bæhrendtz studied Latin in high school, and literary history at Stockholm University.
-Awarded a Ph.D. in 1952 for a thesis on the Norwegian realistic writer Alexander Kielland, Bæhrendtz became an associate professor of literature in Stockholm later that year.
+Awarded a PhD in 1952 for a thesis on the Norwegian realistic writer Alexander Kielland, Bæhrendtz became an associate professor of literature in Stockholm later that year.

 Media career

 In 1951 Bæhrendtz joined the Swedish Radio, becoming its program production manager the following year.
 He later moved on to Swedish Television, at the time a department of the Swedish Radio.
 As the manager of the news desk, he successfully introduced the news show Aktuellt in 1957.
 Although the first transmission was deemed a virtual disaster, Aktuellt soon became an important part of news media in Sweden.
 Bæhrendtz also participated in the introduction a number of popular television shows in Sweden.
-He is probably best known for presenting the television show Kvitt eller dubbelt – 10.000 kronorsfrågan (literally: Double or Nothing – The 10,000 Kronor Question).
+He is probably best known for presenting the television show Kvitt eller dubbelt – 10.000 kronorsfrågan (Double or nothing – The 10,000 kronor question).